 Teaching by propane lantern was the order of the day on Friday for Michael Jones, professor of history.
 Five of his seven students in a junior-senior seminar showed up in darkened Canham House for an apropos discussion on the decline of the Roman Empire.
 When asked why he didn’t yield to the adverse teaching conditions, Jones chuckled and said, “Some of it was just perversity.”

 Jones had planned to use an overhead projector in the class, but said teaching without power made him realize how much reliance there is on technology to present a class.
 “I felt like Diogenes holding the lantern up to the blackboard,” he said.

-Above the din of roaring hair dryers, Bert Tardif, a plumber in physical plant, took a short break from thawing pipes at 141 Nichols St. (Office of College Relations) to say that time for sleep had been scarce since the storm’s onset.
+Above the din of roaring hair dryers, Bert Tardif, a plumber in Facility Services, took a short break from thawing pipes at 141 Nichols St. (Office of College Relations) to say that time for sleep had been scarce since the storm’s onset.
 Between thawing pipes, helping electricians to string cable and checking on gas-powered generators, Tardif and his compatriots worked shifts that defied circadian rhythms.
 Despite the long hours, he said that their heroic labors weren’t going unnoticed.

 “Anytime we came around the corner with a generator, we made a lot of friends,” he said.